Are you a woman in Portsmouth (England) and a target of sadistic stalking?

 “Eh, of what ?”

 If you follow this link: https://www.le.ac.uk/press/ebulletin/archive/speaker_sheridan.html, you can find out more about the phenomenon “sadistic stalking” (forensic psychologist Lorraine Sheridan’s British work).
-At the bottom of this web page, you can find the main points.
+13 August 2019, that is, you could until very recently, when the web pages got removed, so you can found the info now at the bottom of this web page.

 It concerns a highly manipulative pattern of positive and negative behaviours (which can lead to trauma-bonding, better known as the Stockholm syndrome) and the gradual but steady loss of the victim’s control over almost all areas of her life.
 It is usually carried out by someone the stalker barely knows or may not even know at all.

 Victims of sadistic stalking are generally slowly but very deliberately isolated by their stalkers, their lives often torn to shreds in the course of years.

 That you’re not alone!
 There are up to 45 women in Portsmouth right now – maybe more – who are in the same kind of nightmare as you are!